Central nervous system disease: Catalepsy

 Catalepsy is a nervous disorder characterized by immobility and muscular rigidity, along with a decreased sensitivity to pain.
 Catalepsy is considered a symptom of serious diseases of the nervous system (e.g., Parkinson's disease, Epilepsy, etc.) rather than a disease by itself.
 Cataleptic fits can range in duration from several minutes to weeks.
 Catalepsy often responds to Benzodiazepines (e.g., Lorazepam) in pill and I.V. form.

 Encephalitis

 Encephalitis is an inflammation of the brain.
 It is usually caused by a foreign substance or a viral infection.
 Symptoms of this disease include headache, neck pain, drowsiness, nausea, and fever.
 If caused by the West Nile virus, it may be lethal to humans, as well as birds and horses.

-Epilepsy/Seizures
+Epilepsy and seizures

 Epilepsy is an unpredictable, serious, and potentially fatal disorder of the nervous system, thought to be the result of faulty electrical activity in the brain.
 Epileptic seizures result from abnormal, excessive, or hypersynchronous neuronal activity in the brain.
 About 50 million people worldwide have epilepsy, and nearly 80% of epilepsy occurs in developing countries.
 Epilepsy becomes more common as people age.
 Onset of new cases occurs most frequently in infants and the elderly.
 Epileptic seizures may occur in recovering patients as a consequence of brain surgery.